FC Baník Ostrava

-FC Baník Ostrava is a football club from the Silesian part of the city of Ostrava, Czech Republic.
+FC Baník Ostrava is a professional football club from Ostrava in the Czech Republic.
+The club competes in the Czech First League, the top tier of Czech football.

-Founded in 1922 as SK Slezská Ostrava, Baník has won numerous national and international trophies.
+Founded in 1922 as SK Slezská Ostrava, Baník has won the Czech First League once, as well as the Czechoslovak First League three times.
+Internationally the club won the Mitropa Cup in 1988 and the Mitropa Super Cup the following year.

 History

 Formation and history to 1937

 The club was founded on 8 September 1922 as SK Slezská Ostrava, when 20 activists signed the establishment treaty in the U Dubu restaurant.
 The signatories were mostly poor coal miners from the Kamenec coal mining settlement in Ostrava.
 The founders were Karel Aniol, Arnošt Haberkiewicz, Petr Křižák, František Mruzek and Jaroslav Horák.

-SK Slezská Ostrava was a poor club, raising money for the functioning of the club was a common concern.
-It didn't have its own playing field and was forced to loan fields from wealthier clubs.
+SK Slezská Ostrava was a poor club; raising money for the functioning of the club was a common concern.
+They didn't have their own playing field and were forced to loan fields from wealthier clubs.
 The first field of its own was built in autumn of 1925 at Kamenec.
 It was however stony and did not meet requirements of the football officials.
 In 1934 club activists succeeded in renting the land at Stará střelnice from regional wealthy industrialist Count Wilczek.
 During the summer of 1934 a new field was built there.
 Many workers volunteered to help with the construction for free.
 Workers and coal miners often came directly from shifts to build the field.

 SK Slezská Ostrava began to compete with other teams in the league system in the spring of 1923.
-It started in the lowest division (III. třída župy) and was promoted to the higher division the same year.
+They started in the lowest division (III. třída župy) and were promoted to the higher division the same year.
 It took, however, some time for the club to reach the highest divisions of football in Czechoslovakia.
 In 1934 the club won promotion to the Moravian-Silesian Division, one of the highest leagues in the country.
 The promotion made SK Slezská Ostrava a popular team in the city and public interest was rising.
-The 1935 derby against Slovan Ostrava was watched at Stará střelnice by 5,400 spectators.
+The 1935 derby against Slovan Ostrava at Stará střelnice was watched by 5,400 spectators.